Hephaestus-Arm/HephaestusArm2/assembly.md

 ## 13.4 Servo 2 Horn Screw

-Using the servo horn, screw the horn to Servo 2 with the Link 2 Output bracket in the calibration pose.
+Using the servo horn bolt, screw the horn to Servo 2 with the Link 2 Output bracket in the calibration pose.
 Then Attach the Link 2 Output Bracket to the link 3 bracket using the long bolts.

 <img src="photos/22.jpg" width="300">
 <img src="photos/21.jpg" width="300">